Boomerang mechanism explaining the excess radio background: Introduction

-The \emph{boomerang mechanism} that we propose here provides a way to circumvent this bound, preserving at the same time the success of Eq.~(\ref{Tgammanth}) in reproducing the ARCADE data.
-While in radiative neutrino decays, ordinary neutrinos directly decay into photons, in the boomerang mechanism neutrinos are first converted into dark (sterile) neutrinos and then these decay into an admixture of dark photon and photons, with the latter constituting the ERB\footnote{The name boomerang scenario is because the visible sector first throws sterile neutrinos into the dark sector via mixing, and then these, decaying, throw back photons into the visible sector.
+The \emph{boomerang mechanism} that we propose here provides a way to circumvent this bound, preserving at the same time the success of Eq.~(\ref{Tgammanth}) in reproducing the ARCADE 2 data.
+While in radiative neutrino decays ordinary neutrinos directly decay into photons, in the boomerang mechanism neutrinos are first converted into dark (sterile) neutrinos and then these decay into dark photons and standard photons, with the latter constituting the ERB.\footnote{The name `boomerang' mechanism is justified by the fact that the visible sector first throws sterile neutrinos into the dark sector via mixing, and then these, decaying, throw back photons into the visible sector.
 The net result is that neutrinos are converted into photons.
-Trading off the effective magnetic moment of ordinary neutrinos with that of sterile neutrino to circumvent (\ref{upperbmu}) is an ingredient, the only one, in common with the model proposed in~\cite{AristizabalSierra:2018emu} to explain the EDGES anomaly.}.
-We first discuss how active-dark neutrino mixing, in the presence of a sufficiently large lepton asymmetry, can convert a fraction of relic neutrinos into (quasi-degenerate) dark neutrinos.
-Second, we discuss how the dark neutrinos decay into a dark fermion species and into an admixture of photons and dark photons.
-Third, we combine together all constraints and determine an allowed region in the plane of the neutrino effective magnetic moment and resonance temperature that maps into a corresponding region into the plane of active-dark neutrino mixing angle versus mass squared difference.
-Finally, we draw some final remarks.
+Trading off the effective magnetic moment of ordinary neutrinos with that of sterile neutrino to circumvent (\ref{upperbmu}) is an ingredient, the only one, in common with the model proposed in Ref.~\cite{AristizabalSierra:2018emu} to explain the EDGES anomaly.} We first discuss in Section~\ref{sec:II} how active-dark neutrino mixing, in the presence of a sufficiently large lepton asymmetry, can convert a fraction of relic neutrinos into (quasi-degenerate) dark neutrinos.
+In Section~\ref{sec:III} we discuss how the dark neutrinos decay into a dark fermion species and into dark and standard photon state.
+In Section~\ref{sec:IV} we combine together all constraints and determine an allowed region in the plane of active-dark neutrino mixing angle versus mass squared difference that maps into a corresponding region in the plane of the neutrino effective magnetic moment and resonance temperature.
+In Section~\ref{sec:V} we compare our allowed region with current and future neutrino oscillation constraints.
+Finally, we draw some final remarks and conclude in Section~\ref{sec:VI}.